Master's in College Student Personnel

 Program Code: ME6275

-The graduate degree program in College Student Personnel (CSP) is a long-established, nationally respected, full-time, cohort-based program, takes two academic years to complete.
-The history of CSP program can be traced back to mid-1960s when the program began as a specialization in the counseling program.
+The graduate degree program in College Student Personnel (CSP) is a long-established, nationally respected, full-time, cohort-based program, that takes two academic years to complete.
+The history of the CSP program can be traced back to the mid-1960s when the program began as a specialization in the counseling program.
 In recent decades individuals from across the U.S. as well as other countries come to Ohio University to study in the Masters in College Student Personnel program.
 Approximately 20-25 students enroll each year in this cohort-based program.
 Our graduates have consistently attained significant leadership positions in colleges, universities, and professional associations for decades.

 The Master's in College Student Personnel curriculum integrates theory and practice, blending courses in student development theory, student affairs administration, counseling, and higher education with hands-on experience in student affairs offices at Ohio University and neighboring institutions.
-The program requires the equivalent of two years of full-time study and follows national standards for professional education, while also personalizing study in order to meet individual needs.
+The program requires the equivalent of two years of full-time study and follows national standards for professional education, while also personalizing study to meet individual needs.

 All students in the CSP program hold graduate assistantships with our partners in the Division of Student Affairs or other divisions across Ohio University.
 Admission to the program and the GA assignment are independent decisions.